-The maximum number of OADMs which can be supported is constrained by the parameters which characterize the optical path between S_S and R_S (see for example Figure 8-10).
+The maximum number of OADMs which can be supported is constrained by the parameters which characterize the optical path between $S_S$ and $R_S$ (see for example Figure 8-11).
 In the appendix, some formulas and calculations are given to describe possible limitations and restrictions in regard to the following parameters: maximum channel insertion loss, maximum ripple, maximum chromatic dispersion, reflections, maximum differential group delay and maximum interferometric crosstalk.

-8.5.7 Recommendation ITU-T G.698.2 "Amplified multichannel DWDM applications with single channel optical interfaces"
+8.5.7 Recommendation ITU-T G.698.2 "Amplified multichannel dense wavelength division multiplexing applications with single channel optical interfaces"